-The Third Judicial Circuit Pro Bono Service Awards will be presented to one or more lawyers practicing in the Third Judicial Circuit who have provided outstanding pro bono services to low-income individuals and charitable organizations in the last year.
+The Third Judicial Circuit Pro Bono Service Award will be presented to one or more lawyers practicing in the Third Judicial Circuit who have provided outstanding pro bono services to low-income individuals and charitable organizations in the last year.

 You may submit a self-nomination or nominate a colleague, and you may also submit multiple nominations.
 The awards are intended to recognize pro bono legal services rendered in the last twelve months.
 The pro bono work may be performed through a legal aid agency or on your own so long as it meets the definition provided for in Illinois Supreme Court Rule 756*.
-It only takes 5-10 minutes to complete the nomination.
+It only takes 5-10 minutes to complete the nomination form.

 Award recipients will be chosen by the Third Judicial Circuit Pro Bono Committee and announced in September.
 They will be recognized at the Celebrate Pro Bono Luncheon on Tuesday, October 24th in Edwardsville.

 The nominations deadline is Wednesday, September 13th.
 If you have any questions, please reach out to Abigail Causer by email or at 217-693-6017.